FRANÇAIS

 Unveiling distinct kinematic profiles among total knee arthroplasty candidates through clustering technique

-Abou-Abbas, Lina, Hagemeister, Nicola, Ouakrim, Youssef, Cagnin, Alix, Laundry, Philippe, Richardson, Glen, Dunbar, Michael J. et Mezghani, Neila.
+Abou-Abbas, Lina, Hagemeister, Nicola, Ouakrim, Youssef, Cagnin, Alix, Laundry, Philippe, Richardson, Glen, Dunbar, Michael J. and Mezghani, Neila.
 2024. « Unveiling distinct kinematic profiles among total knee arthroplasty candidates through clustering technique ».
 Journal of Orthopaedic Surgery and Research, vol. 19, nº 1.

 [thumbnail of Hagemeister-N-2024-29421.pdf]